-And I also think that the times of going there time after time -- each week we had appointments and then they were like, "Oh, no. We don't think you're ready yet.
-No." And then she'd get her hopes up thinking well,
+And I also think that the times of going there time after time -- each week we had appointments and

-1 next week might be the week.
+1 then they were like, "Oh, no. We don't think you're ready 2 yet.
+No." And then she'd get her hopes up thinking well, 3 next week might be the week.
 "No, you're not ready yet.
-2 We'll decide when you're ready."
-3 And I really believe that it was a power 4 trip.
-"We're the ones in control here so we'll decide when 5 you're ready."
-And I feel as a family member and somebody 6 who would look at it logically, not just as a family 7 member, she was ready I would say weeks and even months 8 prior to them actually finally giving her back.
-And I 9 think - or [information redacted - Rule 55].
-And so I just 10 think if you drag out the system and I realize that 11 people abuse that system but from my eyes, she was ready 12 long before they gave him back.
-13 MS. WENDY VAN TONGEREN: Okay, so again, 13 14 MS. WENDY VAN TONGEREN: Okay, so again, sort of speaking hypothetically in terms of the systemic 14 sort of speaking hypothetically in terms of the systemic 14 15 sort of speaking hypothetically in terms of the systemic violence, is it your suggestion that as a result of the way 14 15 16 sort of speaking hypothetically in terms of the systemic violence, is it your suggestion that as a result of the way she was treated not being trusted, being judged, making 14 15 16 17 sort of speaking hypothetically in terms of the systemic violence, is it your suggestion that as a result of the way she was treated not being trusted, being judged, making her hang on even though her family members felt that it was 14 15 16 17 18 sort of speaking hypothetically in terms of the systemic violence, is it your suggestion that as a result of the way she was treated not being trusted, being judged, making her hang on even though her family members felt that it was time that that had an impact on her attitude towards 14 15 16 17 18 19 sort of speaking hypothetically in terms of the systemic violence, is it your suggestion that as a result of the way she was treated not being trusted, being judged, making her hang on even though her family members felt that it was time that that had an impact on her attitude towards perhaps the agency or her attitude towards herself?
-Would 14 15 16 17 18 19 sort of speaking hypothetically in terms of the systemic violence, is it your suggestion that as a result of the way she was treated not being trusted, being judged, making her hang on even though her family members felt that it was time that that had an impact on her attitude towards perhaps the agency or her attitude towards herself?
-Would it have an impact on how she felt about herself?
-14 15 16 17 18 19 20 21 sort of speaking hypothetically in terms of the systemic violence, is it your suggestion that as a result of the way she was treated not being trusted, being judged, making her hang on even though her family members felt that it was time that that had an impact on her attitude towards perhaps the agency or her attitude towards herself?
-Would it have an impact on how she felt about herself?
-What is it?
-If you can pinpoint what it is somebody was questioning whether or not I was a good mother
+4 We'll decide when you're ready."
+5 And I really believe that it was a power 6 trip.
+"We're the ones in control here so we'll decide when 7 you're ready."
+And I feel as a family member and somebody 8 who would look at it logically, not just as a family 9 member, she was ready I would say weeks and even months 10 prior to them actually finally giving her back.
+And I 11 think - or [information redacted - Rule 55].
+And so I just 12 think if you drag out the system and I realize that 13 people abuse that system but from my eyes, she was ready 14 long before they gave him back.
+15 MS. WENDY VAN TONGEREN: Okay, so again, 16 sort of speaking hypothetically in terms of the systemic 17 violence, is it your suggestion that as a result of the way 18 she was treated not being trusted, being judged, making 19 her hang on even though her family members felt that it was 20 time that that had an impact on her attitude towards 21 perhaps the agency or her attitude towards herself?
+Would 22 it have an impact on how she felt about herself?
+23 What is it?
+If you can pinpoint what it is 24 that you're getting at here.
+25 MS. LORNA BROWN: Oh, absolutely.
+Like, you

-1 or I loved my children, yeah, that's got to be devastating 2 to a mother.
-If she can't have how she feels if they 3 can't look at that part of her but yet just judge and 4 there definitely was that.
-5 Like, I was at every appointment with her 6 and it was very condescending.
-The social worker that she 7 worked with was very condescending.
-And of course, Tamara 8 being Tamara was very like, let him kind of know that.
-9 And so that's why it dragged out over and over and over 10 again.
-Like, it just that's the reality of it.
-11 Yeah, and definitely I think that she turned 12 to I think she turned to drugs just to numb the pain of 13 not having her son.
-14 MS. WENDY VAN TONGEREN: Okay.
-I'll address 15 that in a moment.
-But again, speaking hypothetically, I've 16 heard of scenarios where women have their children taken 17 away and it affects their income.
-Did anything like that 18 happen here?
-Was she getting income from a source that - 19 would have been cut off with [name redacted - Rule 55] not 20 being with her?
-21 MS. LORNA BROWN: I honestly don't know lots 22 about her income.
-She was with [name redacted - Rule 55]'s 23 dad at the time.
-24 MS. WENDY VAN TONGEREN: Okay.
+-- I mean, as a mother, like, if I was in a system where somebody was questioning whether or not I was a good mother or I loved my children, yeah, that's got to be devastating to a mother.
+If she can't have how she feels -- if they can't look at that part of her but yet just judge -- and there definitely was that.

+Like, I was at every appointment with her and it was very condescending.
+The social worker that she worked with was very condescending.
+And of course, Tamara being Tamara was very -- like, let him kind of know that.
+And so that's why it dragged out over and over again.
+Like, it just -- that's the reality of it.

+Yeah, and definitely I think that she turned to -- I think she turned to drugs just to numb the pain of not having her son.

+MS. WENDY VAN TONGEREN: Okay.
+I'll address that in a moment.
+But again, speaking hypothetically, I've heard of scenarios where women have their children taken away and it affects their income.
+Did anything like that happen here?
+Was she getting income from a source that - would have been cut off with [name redacted - Rule 55] not being with her?

-MS. LORNA BROWN: So ---
+MS. LORNA BROWN: I honestly don't know lots about her income.
+She was with [name redacted - Rule 55]'s dad at the time.